Dinesh-Mane/terraform-trails/01) Basics /01) Basics.md

 This command copies the older version and overwrites the current one, effectively restoring it.
 ## Benefits of S3 Versioning for Terraform State
 Accidental corruption?
 Easily roll back.
-Mistaken terraform destroy?
+Mistaken `terraform destroy`?
 Recover previous working state.
 Like Git for your infrastructure state.

 **Tip:** Not every company enables versioning — but those who care about state recovery and disaster preparedness always do, especially in production.
 It’s a recommended best practice for all real-world Terraform projects.